letuananh/texttaglib/README.md

-Python library for managing and annotating text corpuses using TextTagLib (TTL) format.
+texttaglib is a Python library for managing and annotating text corpuses in different formats.

 Main functions are:

 - Multiple storage formats (text files, JSON files, SQLite databases)
 - TTLIG - A human-friendly intelinear gloss format for linguistic documentation
 - Manipuling transcription files directly in ELAN Annotation Format (eaf)